Biparker/CodeCollabProj/ENVIRONMENT.md

 # 🔧 Environment Configuration Reference

-This document provides a comprehensive reference for all environment variables used in the CodeCollab application.
+This document provides a comprehensive reference for all environment variables used in the CodeCollabProj application.

 ## 📋 Quick Reference